MortalCatalyst/workingcsv/README.md

-vimrc for python, nimrod, perl and web development.
+vimrc for Ruby, Rails, Python, Nimrod, Perl and web development.

 uses VAM for plugin managment.